max-hill/virus-project/analysis/trilonet/readme.md

 ```

 The above code saves the TriLoNet output files to four separate folders in the
 directory `analysis/trilonet/`.
+Total runtime is about 45 minutes (my
-The code for plotting the results of these
+desktop).
+The code for plotting the results of these experiments is found in
-experiments is found in `analysis/trilonet/plots-for-experiments-21-through-24.jl`
+`analysis/trilonet/plots-for-experiments-21-through-24.jl`

 Comment: The uniform breakpoints case (experiment 24) only goes up to 127500,
 which is less than the full genome length.
 This is because 127986 is the